skypilot-org/skypilot/docs/source/examples/spot-jobs.rst

     /code:
       name: # NOTE: Fill in your bucket name
       source: /path/to/your/codebase
-      persistent: false
+      persistent: true
       mode: COPY

+    # If data is stored locally
+    /data:
+      name: # NOTE: Fill in your bucket name
+      source: /path/to/your/dataset
+      persistent: true
+      mode: COPY

+    # If data is already on S3
+    /data: s3://your-s3-bucket-name

 .. note::

-  :ref:`Workdir <sync-code-artifacts>` and :ref:`file mounts with local files <sync-code-artifacts>` are currently not supported for spot jobs.
+  Currently :ref:`Workdir <sync-code-artifacts>` and :ref:`file mounts with local files <sync-code-artifacts>` are not supported for spot jobs.

-To achieve spot recovery, a storage bucket is typically needed for storing states of the job (e.g., model checkpoints).
+To allow spot recovery, another storage bucket is typically needed for storing states of the job (e.g., model checkpoints).
-This bucket will be persistent and available across regions and clouds.
-Below is one example of mounting :code:`/checkpoint` to a persistent storage bucket (note that :code:`MOUNT` mode is needed, check :ref:`Sky Storage <sky-storage>` for more details).
+Below is an example of mounting a storage bucket to :code:`/checkpoint`.

 .. code-block:: yaml